VirtualFlyBrain/VFB2/content/en/docs/Tutorials/Website/scRNAseq.md

 title: "Single cell RNAseq data"
 linkTitle: "scRNAseq data"
 description: >
-   Single cell RNAseq data on VFB.
+   How to navigate single cell RNAseq data on VFB.
 weight: 9000
 ---

-## Finding gene expression data on VFB
+## Finding transcriptomics data on VFB

 ### Finding cell type clusters
 Cell types with available scRNAseq data can be identified using the 'Has scRNAseq data filter' when searching.